Resume Tips

 How Bullets Affect ATS Scanning

 Applicant Tracking Systems parse bullet points differently than human readers.
-Here's what you need to know:
+Here is what you need to know.

 ATS-Friendly Bullet Point Formatting